 Each flat is equipped with a 24-hour alarm system that tenants can use to contact the on-site care team if they require assistance.

 Pets are not allowed.

 An on-site caterer called Elior provides extra care tenants with three meals a day.
 A food profile is compiled for all new tenants, to make sure that likes and dislikes, special diets and other requirements can be catered for.
 Tenants are encouraged to contribute to the development of the menus.
 The provision of the meals is a condition of the tenancy.

 There is a large communal lounge which is always available for use by tenants.
 A weekly activities programme run by the care staff and a voluntary social club includes a Monday Club, Christian Fellowship, and cingo and coffee mornings.
 One-off events are also organised, including fetes, formal dinners, visits from bands and choirs, and celebrations for special occasions.

 There is an onsite hairdresser, and a manicurist and a chiropodist visit regularly.
 A caretaker and handyman visits monthly to do odd jobs for tenants.
 Staff can assist with the booking of any of these services.

 The weekly rent covers accommodation and service charges, including laundry and a flat-cleaning service.
 A further service charge is made for individual use of heating and lighting.

-It is a condition of the scheme that tenants agree to pay a weekly charge for the on-site support service, although those who qualify for housing benefits have this cost covered by a grant from Supporting People, part of Cambridgeshire County Council.
+It is a condition of the scheme that tenants agree to pay a weekly charge for the on-site support service, although those who qualify for housing benefits have this cost covered for them.

 Rent is eligible for housing benefit payments if applicable.